z-korp/daydreams/examples/zidle/README.md

 1. Environment Setup
 - Copy .env.example.zidle to .env.
 - Add your LLM API key (Anthropic is preferred).
+- Start the Database: Run Docker in the root folder of the project: `docker compose up -d`

 2. Install Dependencies
 Run the following command in the project root: